Revealing economic facts: LLMs know more than they say: Leveraging LLM embeddings for imputation and super-resolution

 We test three imputation methods $m$: using a low-rank Gaussian copula model \citep{zhao2020matrix} and iterative multivariate imputation using (i) Bayesian Ridge regression and (ii) random forest \citep{wilson2022miceforest}.
-We assess the accuracy of the imputation with the mean absolute difference between ground truth and reconstructed values.
+We assess the accuracy of the imputation with the mean absolute error (MAE) between the ground truth and the reconstructed values.

 For each imputation method, we conduct a large array of experiments to ensure robustness of our results.
-Specifically, we consider all possible combinations of the parameters settings $k \in \{1,2,5\}, p \in \{0.1,0.25,0.5\}$.
+Specifically, we consider all possible combinations of the parameter settings $k \in \{1,2,5\}, p \in \{0.1,0.25,0.5\}$.
 To obtain stable results, we replicate the experiments for each parameter combination 25 times, randomly choosing the instances and features which are imputed.
-We use the first $c=25$ PCA components of the 25\textsuperscript{th} layer of LLama 3 8B-Instruct.
+As embedding features, we use the first $c=25$ PCA components of the 25\textsuperscript{th} layer of Llama 3 8B-Instruct.

 Figure \ref{fig:impute_main} presents the results across all five datasets and parameter settings $m$, $k$, and $p$.
-Overall, the embedding strategy outperforms the baseline approach, which relies solely on the numeric features.
+The embedding strategy consistently outperforms the baseline strategy.
 The improvement is particularly notable in some datasets.
 For instance, in the US counties dataset, the embedding strategy reduces the mean error by 14\% on average across parameter settings.